donkor-james/blog_website/README.md

 bash
 python manage.py runserver

-Visit http://127.0.0.1:8000/ in your web browser to see the blog in action! (make sure you have internet connection for boostrap to work :) )
+Visit http://127.0.0.1:8000/ in your web browser to see the blog in action! (make sure you have internet connection for boostrap CDN to work :) )

 ## Usage